quicwg/ops-drafts/draft-ietf-quic-manageability.md

 QUIC does not provide any additional information on requirements on Quality of Service (QoS) provided from the network.
 QUIC assumes that all packets with the same 5-tuple {dest addr, source addr, protocol, dest port, source port} will receive similar network treatment.
-That means all stream that are multiplexed over the same QUIC connection require the same network treatment and are handled by the same congestion controller.
+That means all streams that are multiplexed over the same QUIC connection require the same network treatment and are handled by the same congestion controller.
 If differential network treatment is desired, multiple QUIC connections to the same server might be used, given that